I.

 Elite institutions have begun responding to this crisis — but their adaptations reveal the limits of patching an old system rather than replacing it:

 Deemphasizing essays: Duke University ceased assigning numerical scores to essays starting in the 2024 admissions cycle, citing the rise of AI tools and paid consultants — an acknowledgment that style can no longer be trusted as a signal of authentic voice.
+Yet style and content are rarely separable: when the manner of expression is in doubt, the substance it carries is drawn into question as well.

 Self-certification: Princeton requires applicants to certify all application materials are their own work.
 But an honor-based affirmation is only as strong as the incentive to honor it — and in high-stakes admissions, that incentive is under enormous pressure.